arellignapika/Predicting-Wireless-Quality-of-Service-in-Multi-Domain-Environments/README.md

 ---

 ## Future Work
+- Integrate it with other emerging technologies, such as edge computing, cloud platforms, and advanced vehicular systems/IOT.
+This integration can help optimize real-time decision-making and support smart city initiatives.
+Additionally, we can explore extending the solution to include predictive analytics for uplink throughput and other network parameters, paving the way for more comprehensive QoS management frameworks in multi-domain environments.

 ---

 ## Acknowledgements
-Special thanks to the creators of the Berlin V2X dataset and the open-source community for providing tools and frameworks that made this analysis possible.
+Special thanks to Bhupendra kumar sir and the creators of the Berlin V2X dataset and the open-source community , kaggle for providing tools , resources  and frameworks that made this analysis possible.

 ---